ghc/ghc/doc/markup.rst

 Haddock understands certain textual cues inside documentation annotations that tell it how to render the documentation.
-The cues (or “markup”) have been designed to be simple and mnemonic in ASCII so that the programmer doesn't have to deal with heavyweight annotations when editing documentation comments.
+The cues (or “markup”) have been designed to be simple and mnemonic in ASCII so the programmer doesn't have to deal with heavyweight annotations when editing documentation comments.